learn-co-students/ruby-project-guidelines-seattle-web-012720/README.md

 Sliceline - a CRUD demo
 ========================

+A simple CLI program to generate an order for pizza.
 This repository contains a command-line-interface program that allows the user to create an order, update the order, find their order, and delete their order.
 It utilizes Ruby and SQLite3 (thrugh ActiveRecord) to create a database with various associations, provides the methods to access the database, and creates an user experience through CLI.

 ---